NuScenes-QA: A Multi-modal Visual Question Answering Benchmark for Autonomous Driving Scenario: Introduction

-Despite the notable progress made by the VQA community \cite{anderson2018bottom, li2020oscar, yang2022empirical}, models trained on existing VQA datasets \cite{balanced_vqa_v2, Hudson_2019_CVPR} have limitations in addressing the complexities of autonomous driving scenario.
+Despite the notable progress made by the VQA community, models trained on existing VQA datasets \cite{balanced_vqa_v2, Hudson_2019_CVPR} have limitations in addressing the complexities of autonomous driving scenario.
 This limitation is primarily caused by the difference in visual data between self-driving scenario and existing VQA benchmarks.
 For instance, to answer question like ``\textit{Are there any moving pedestrians in front of the stopped bus?}'', it is necessary to locate and identify the bus, pedestrians, and their status accurately.
-This requires the model to effectively leverage the complementary information from multi-modal images and point clouds to understand complex scenes and capture object dynamics from multiple frames of data streams.
+This requires the model to effectively leverage the complementary information from images and point clouds to understand complex scenes and capture object dynamics from multiple frames of data streams.
 Therefore, it is essential to explore VQA in the context of multi-modal, multi-frame and outdoor scenario.
-However, existing VQA benchmarks cannot satisfy all these conditions simultaneously, as illustrated in Figure \ref{fig:intro}.
+However, existing VQA benchmarks cannot satisfy all these conditions simultaneously, as illustrated in Fig. \ref{fig:intro}.
 For instance, although 3D-QA \cite{azuma2022scanqa} and the self-driving scenario both focus on understanding the structure and spatial relationships of objects, 3D-QA is limited to single-modal (\emph{i.e.}, point cloud), single-frame, and static indoor scenes.
-The same goes for other benchmarks, such as VideoQA \cite{jang2017tgif} and EmbodiedQA \cite{das2018embodied}.
-To bridge this gap, we construct the first multi-modal VQA benchmark specifically designed for autonomous driving scenario, named NuScenes-QA.
-As shown in Figure \ref{fig:intro}, NuScenes-QA is different from all other existing VQA benchmarks in terms of visual data characteristics, presenting new challenges for the VQA community.
+The same goes for other benchmarks.
+To bridge this gap, we construct the first VQA benchmark specifically designed for autonomous driving scenario, named NuScenes-QA.
+NuScenes-QA is different from all other existing VQA benchmarks in terms of visual data characteristics, presenting new challenges for both VQA and autonomous driving community.